Tennessee Nursing Colleges, Degrees & Licenses

 Middle Tennessee State University

-The Middle Tennessee State University School of Nursing has offered a graduate program in nursing since 2005.
+The Middle Tennessee State University School of Nursing has offered a graduate nursing program since 2005.
 The master of science degree in nursing (MSN) program is designed to accommodate working professionals who need flexibility as a prerequisite for continuing their education.
 Except for required clinical rotations, students complete coursework online.

 Students may choose from one of two concentrations.
 They may train to become a family nurse practitioner (FNP) or a psychiatric mental health nurse practitioner (PMHNP).
 Both concentrations offer options to complete the programs in four or five semesters.
 All programs require the completion of 42 credit hours.